+The aim of the law is to 'ensure the principle of equality and prevention of and protection against discrimination in terms of exercising human rights and freedoms' (Article 2).
 The ADL is in line with the directives.
 Furthermore, it goes well beyond the directives, including going beyond the proposed equal treatment directive.
 In Article 5, the ADL provides protection on the following grounds: race, skin colour, origin, nationality or ethnicity, sex, gender, sexual orientation, gender identity, belonging to a marginalised group, language, citizenship, social origin, education, religion or religious belief, political conviction, other convictions, disability, age, family or marital status, property status, health condition, personal capacity and social status.
-Thus the ADL includes all grounds required by the directives and goes beyond them.
+Thus, the ADL includes all grounds required by the directives and goes beyond them.
 Moreover, Article 5 is an open-ended provision, ending with 'any other ground'.

 Article 3 foresees that the law applies to 'all natural persons and legal entities' (paragraph 1) and that its material scope is even across all areas (paragraph 2), providing the following areas as examples: labour and employment; education, science and sport; social security, including social protection, pensions and disability insurance, health insurance and health protection; judiciary and governance; housing; public information and the media; access to goods and services; membership of and activity in political parties, associations, foundations, trade unions and other membership organisations; and culture.
-It also recasts the equality body as the Commission for Prevention and Protection against Discrimination (CPPD), removing the previously existing issues with independence, internal organisation and capacity.
-The CPPD's mandate has been re-envisaged and its remit now includes proactive action, which is also reflected in the fact that its new name includes 'protection'.
+It also recasts the equality body as the Commission for Prevention and Protection against Discrimination